hammerheim-game/hammerheim-rules/3-equipment.md

 Elven Wine can cast out doubt and fear and leave a general feeling of well-being in a warrior.
-A Shadow Warrior Warband that drinks Elven Wine before a battle will be immune to Fear for the whole of the battle.
+A Shadow Warrior Warband that drinks Elven Wine before a battle will be Unbreakable for the whole of the battle.
+There is only enough wine to supply the warband for one battle.

 ### Garlic

 [May not be bought by Undead]